Greginkansas/-openhab-openhab1wiki/FreeBSD.md

 9. Edit start.sh and add the following define: -Djava.net.preferIPv4Stack=true
 9. Edit configurations/openhab.cfg and set the serial port to /dev/ttyU0 (or adapt if your usb device shows up on a different device)

-# Regarding the multicast bug
+# Regarding the multicast problem

 For those interested in more background, it seems the FreeBSD IP stack does not support mapping IPV4 multicast addresses inside IPV6 addresses.
 Here is a link to the corresponding bug report: